 Skip to Content

-The stack name is automatically set to {project_name}-{env} and cannot be customized.
-Releases are stored in:
+The stack name is derived as {project_name}-{env}.
+Releases are stored at:

 image_auto_tag